nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 **License**: GPLv2+

 ## Background
-An [Application Programming Interface (API)](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-CFDE_glossary/glossary.md#API) refers to a mechanism for interfacing with an application that can be utilized programmatically and are designed with that in mind, unlike a Graphical User Interface (GUI) designed to be driven by an end-user.
-Designing and documenting an API for an application enables your application to interoperate with and ultimately be reused by other applications.
-Depending on the type of application, there are different ways to design interfaces and to document them as well.
-We won't get into [FAIR](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-CFDE_glossary/glossary.md#FAIR) APIs of software libraries but instead focus on FAIR APIs for the web.
+An [Application Programming Interface (API)](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-CFDE_glossary/glossary.md#API)  refers to a mechanism for interfacing with a web service programmatically.
+Unlike a Graphical User Interface (GUI) designed to be used by an end-user, API are designed to be used by other computer programs.
+Designing and documenting an API for an application enables your application to be more interoperable with, and ultimately more reused, by other applications.
+Depending on the type of application, there are different ways to design APIs.
+Most important is that APIs should be documented well.
+We will not cover [FAIR](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-CFDE_glossary/glossary.md#FAIR) APIs of software libraries but instead focus on developing FAIR APIs for the web.

-More and more web applications are becoming available all the time, they have the benefit of offering capacity to perform complex operations on large databases with no setup and minimal burden on an end user's system.
-While web applications often give users lots of capacity to search or investigate within the context of a single application, they are not always able to interoperate with other independent web applications.
-A web application that offers a FAIR API is more accessible to operating as part of workflows or integration systems such as semantic search engines, this makes FAIR API development very relevant for data catalogs or web tools.
+More and more web-based applications are becoming available each day.
+These applications typically perform complex operations on large databases.
+While web-based applications provide users with the capacity to access a tool, a database, or other resource programmatically, they are not always able to interoperate with other independent web applications.
+A web-based application that offers a FAIR API is more accessible to operating as part of workflows, or integration systems such as semantic search engines.
+This makes FAIR API development very relevant for data catalogs or web tools developed by the CF DCCs.

-While a slew of standards exist for web APIs each with their own levels of FAIRness, we're going to focus on [RESTful APIs](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) which can be described with [OpenAPI](https://www.openapis.org/) (previously Swagger) to take advantage of RESTful API flexibility while still permitting machine readable introspection.
+While a slew of standards exist for web API development and documentation, each has their own level of FAIRness.
+Here we are going to focus on [RESTful APIs](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) which can be described with [OpenAPI](https://www.openapis.org/) (previously Swagger) to take advantage of RESTful API flexibility while still permitting machine readable introspection.
 Several other standards are machine readable by default, including [SOAP](https://www.w3.org/TR/soap/), [SPARQL](https://www.w3.org/TR/sparql11-overview/) or [GraphQL](https://graphql.org/) among many others, but despite this, RESTful APIs are the most widely used because of their low barrier to entry.
 Some standards exist for RESTful APIs, in many cases, these can also be described by OpenAPI.

 ## Ingredients
 - Web Application